DataBiosphere/toil/docs/install/cloud.rst

 region corresponds to a geographical area like ``us-west-2 (Oregon)``, and availability zones are partitions of this area like ``us-west-2a``.

-An important caveat to note here is that there is no currently parameter to specify the size of the instance's root volume, which is currently set to 50 Gb.
-This support will be added soon, but in the mean time instances with ephemeral SSD volumes should be used if > 50 Gb of disk will be needed by any job in the pipeline.
-See `here <https://aws.amazon.com/ec2/instance-types/>`_ for a full selection of EC2 instance types.

 Once the leader is running, the ``ssh-cluster`` and ``rsync-cluster`` utilities can be used to interact with the instance::